Benoit-78/P7_credit_loan_scoring_model/README.md

 Welcome to the credit loan scoring application.

 With this app, you get a support in your decision for credit allowance.
-Please follow the next steps:
+Here are the first steps:

 1. Launch the application with this ##link##;
 2. Select an applicant ID;